iTwenty/personal-website/content/about/index.md

 I am a software engineer from Mumbai, India.
 I specialize in mobile development with particular interest in all things Apple.
 I occasionally like to break out of engineering mindset and look at the broader picture from a design and product perspective.

 Outside the Apple walled garden, I like to tinker around with 3D modelling.
 [Blender](https://www.blender.org) is my tool of choice for this.
-You can find some of my creations [here](TODO).
+You can find some of my creations [here]({{<ref "/blender/index.md">}} "Blender").

 When not messing around on my laptop, I can usually be found cycling, running or hiking.
-I often daydream of moving to a remote cabin in the woods while my Xcode project is compiling.
+I often daydream of moving to a remote cabin in the woods while my code is compiling.
 One day maybe...

 ## 🌎 Online Presence